 We live on a small estate which has lots of families on it.
 There are a few “greens” dotted about where children meet up to play outside unsupervised, one of which is quite near out house.
 The green is surrounded by houses and children from those, and surrounding houses, play out on the green.
 Until 5 years ago we lived on the edge of that green.
 While I love our house now, I almost wish we still lived there so that it would be easier for the children to play out.
 People who live right on the green let them play out from around 4 or 5 and just keep an eye on them from inside.

 Houses on our estate are built on walkways.
 This means that lots of children can walk to the green without crossing a road.
 Unfortunately we aren’t in that position and have to cross a fairly busy road to get there.
 This has been the main stumbling block to playing out in the past.
 We’ve let him run errands for us before, like going to the post box, but we’ve always kept an eye out for him coming back so we can see him across the the road.
 On a couple of occasions I’ve let him take my mobile and he’s rung the house phone when he’s ready to cross back over.

-Neither of these option really work for playing out though.
+Neither of these option really work for playing outside unsupervised though.
 I couldn’t keep an eye out for him all afternoon.
 I didn’t trust him not to lose my mobile if he put it down somewhere.
-We are lucky that my Mum lives a short, road free, walk from the green so we made a plan that, I would see him across the road and then go and pick him up an hour later.
+We are lucky that my Mum lives a short, road free, walk from the green where he wanted to play so we made a plan that, I would see him across the road and then go and pick him up an hour later.
 If he wanted or needed to come home anytime before that, he would walk to his Gran’s and she would ring me.